-Back in the mid 1800’s, when Hargadon’s first opened, it was a well-loved, local hostelry with a truly unique quality.
+Back in the mid-1800s, when Hargadon’s first opened, it was a well-loved, local hostelry with a truly unique quality.
 Despite the prevalence of music bars and the myriad traditional musicians in the country, Hargadons remained a ‘quiet’ bar, dedicated to its position as a genuine sanctuary.
-Despite that policy being relaxed in the last years, Hargadon’s is still one of those rare finds of a pub which remains free of television, and devoted to traditional pastimes of conversation and story telling.
+Despite that policy being relaxed in the last years, Hargadon’s is still one of those rare finds of a pub that remains free of television and devoted to traditional pastimes of conversation and storytelling.
 Add good food to that mix.
 Walk into Hargadon’s and you walk into an era of yesteryear.

-In recent years, Hartes of Kildare on the square in Kildare Town, has become known as a gastro pub restaurant par excellence with recent new cookery school, under the supervision of multi award winning Head Chef Barry Liscombe.
+In recent years, Hartes of Kildare on the square in Kildare Town has become known as a gastropub restaurant par excellence with a recent new cookery school, under the supervision of multi-award-winning Head Chef Barry Liscombe.
 At the other side of the entrance to the restaurant in this traditional old building lies the bar.
 A cosy little spot, where you can watch the sporting event of the moment on tv with your pint, or have a chat with your companions while enjoying any of the dishes from the menu.

 In food terms, impeccable sourcing produces a delightful menu cooked with style, grace and expertise by Barry and his team.
 Ronan is also a craft beer lover and has worked with a local brewery to craft his own beers for the pub.
 Faultless food, great beers and a fine Irish welcome on the mat in this old market town.